Chart Color Schemes

 Rouse Hill lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the population of the suburb of Rouse Hill is estimated at around 24,131.
-This reflects an increase of 12,782 people since the 2021 Census, which reported a population of 11,349 people.
-The change is inferred from the resident population of 20,386, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 2,501 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,882 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The suburb's 112.6% growth since the 2021 census exceeded the state (7.8%) and the Greater Sydney region, marking it as a growth leader in the area.
+The suburb of Rouse Hill had an estimated population of around 24,131 as of Feb 2026, based on ABS population updates and new addresses validated by AreaSearch.
+This reflected an increase of 12,782 people since the 2021 Census, which reported a population of 11,349.
+The change was inferred from the resident population of 20,386 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 2,501 validated new addresses since the Census date.
+This level of population equated to a density ratio of 1,882 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Rouse Hill's growth of 112.6% since the 2021 census exceeded the state (7.8%) and Greater Sydney, marking it as a growth leader in the region.
 Population growth was primarily driven by interstate migration contributing approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is predicted to increase by 13,371 persons to 2041, reflecting an increase of 9.2% in total over the 17 years.
+Considering projected demographic shifts, exceptional growth is predicted over the period, with the area expected to increase by 49,553 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 189.3% in total over the 17 years.

 Frequently Asked Questions - Population